cunnie/docs/bosh_best_size.md

 reserve the BOSH Director's elastic IP address and $0.10 per GB-month of provisioned storage *Amazon EBS General Purpose SSD (gp2) volume*.
 This works out to a total yearly cost of $97.80 &mdash; $54.00 for the storage and $43.80 for the Elastic IP address.
+Curiously, it's more expensive to reserve an Elastic IP address for a year ($43.80) than it is to spin up a t2.nano instance and assign the Elastic IP address to that instance ($38).

 One large corporate user deploys BOSH Directors on t3.medium instances.
 Their experience indicates that the director property